jvalcher/mk64tt/data/ghost/README.md

 ./process LR_3lap
 ```

 And we're done.
 You should now have an updated mpk file in `mpk/`.
-You can test it out with `run_mpk` (see below) before rebuilding `mk64tt` with your new ghost and hopefully submit a PR!
+You can test it out with `run_mpk` (see below) before rebuilding `mk64tt` with your new ghost and hopefully submitting a PR!

 If you want to edit an existing mpk file, use `edit_mpk`.